Top 10 Ways to Restore Your Marriage

 When you praise someone for something, not only do they feel better, but you feel more confident in who you are and in who your partner is.
 Encourage and edify your partner.
 It will strengthen the bond between you in ways too great for words.
 Lift them up, each day.
 The world is a hard place.
 Home can be a sanctuary, where your partner comes to be refreshed and restored.
 Allow yourself the freedom to praise your partner sincerely.

 Criticism drills a hole in your emotions, which allows energy to drain out.
-Praise helps us meet two basic needs, the need to feel significant, and the need to feel secure in our closest relationship.
+Praise helps meet two basic needs, the need to feel significant, and the need to feel secure in your closest relationship.
 Stop focusing on the bad and highlight the good.
-When we focus on negative behavior, then not only does our partner feel drained, but we sabotage our relationship, and we leave ourselves wondering why we got married in the first place.
+When you focus on negative behavior, then not only does your partner feel drained, but you sabotage the relationship, and leave yourself wondering why you got married in the first place.
 The world will tear you down.
 It will eat a hole in your heart.
 When you come home, you want to feel safe, appreciated and loved.
 The best way to help your partner recover after a day in the world is to let him or her know how much you think of them.

 You might think it sounds fake or artificial, but if you think about it, there are easily three things you like about your spouse.
 You married this person because of all the things you like about them.
 Use your imagination.
 Remember all the good qualities.
 It is easy, after a while, to see only the negative.
 Instead, find the good things and build your partner up.
 You could thank him for getting the kids ready for school.
 You could tell her how much you appreciate breakfast.
 Try praising him for working hard and taking care of the family.
 Tell her you are proud of her.